Finding a RISE Mentor

 Introduction

-The RISE experience is the capstone of your Biology major.
-It provides you with the opportunity to pursue a research project of interest to you in close collaboration with a faculty mentor from the Department of Biology, another scientist at Georgetown or other institution (such as the NIH or Smithsonian).
-In your RISE research project, you will experience firsthand the application of the scientific method in a contemporary research setting and will gain a greater appreciation of how science is done.
+The Research Intensive Senior Experience (RISE) is the capstone of the Biology major.
+It provides an opportunity to pursue a research project of interest in close collaboration with a faculty mentor from the Department of Biology, another scientist at Georgetown, or another institution (such as the NIH or Smithsonian).
+In your RISE project, you will experience firsthand contemporary research and will gain a greater appreciation of how research is done.

-Your research project may involve work in a laboratory, in the field, on the computer, in the classroom or associated with an internship.
-These research projects will involve you in an active, experimentally based regimen designed to test an initial working hypothesis.
-This work is often time consuming and frustrating, but ultimately is very rewarding.
-The results from the laboratory projects (conducted under the previous format senior thesis) have been published in quality scientific journals.
+Your research project may involve work in a laboratory, in the field, on the computer, in the classroom, or associated with an internship.
+The common feature of any sort of work is that you will be aiming to push the boundaries of the known world.
+This work is often time consuming and frustrating, but ultimately very rewarding.
+Many students have had their projects published in the scientific literature.
 If your interests extend to teaching outreach, the teaching option entails developing and teaching a 20-session science curriculum module in a local middle or high school classroom.
-Extension of the RISE program to complement an internship is a new aspect of this program.
+Extension of a RISE project to complement an internship is also encouraged.

 Selecting a Research Mentor and Project